janosgyerik/bluetoothviewer/README.md

 BluetoothViewer
 ===============
-A simple Android app that can: 1. connect to any Bluetooth device 2. display incoming raw data 3. send raw data to the Bluetooth device.
+A simple Android app that can:

+1. Connect to any Bluetooth device
+2. Display incoming raw data
+3. Send raw data to the Bluetooth device

 The app is intended as a Bluetooth connection debugging tool.
 You can confirm successful pairing, monitor incoming raw data and see exactly